Athletics at the 1997 National Games of China: 1500 m

-Held on October 17–18.
+The 1500m was held from 17–18 October.
 It primarily consisted of Liaoning runners.

 Qu Yunxia was expected to break the 3:50 bar according to her coach, Ma Junren.
 However, she fell during the final and only finished eighth.
 Her 20-year-old teammate Jiang Bo eventually won the race, clocking 3:50.98, the second fastest time ever.
 It remains one of three times under 3:51.
 Less than a half second behind her, barely 18 year old Lang Yinglai set the still standing World Junior Record, breaking the previous record by Lan Lixin set in the qualifying round.
 In fifth place, 16 year old Zhang Ling set the still standing World Youth Best.
 At the conclusion of this race, the top six all were in the top 12 in history (plus Qu in eight place still the world record holder).
 Since this race, only Genzebe Dibaba has run faster than any of them.